A Generic Transformation to Enable Optimal Repair in MDS Codes for Distributed Storage Systems: Preliminaries

-A $(k+r,k)$ MDS code with optimal repair property (i.e., an MSR code) must have the following two properties: (i) \textit{the MDS property}, i.e., the source file can be reconstructed by connecting any $k$ out of the $k+r$ nodes, and (ii) \textit{the optimal repair property}, i.e., any failed node $i$ can be repaired by downloading $N/ r$ symbols from each surviving node $j$, $j\in [0,k+r)\backslash\{i\}$, which can be accomplished by multiplying its original data $\mathbf{f}_j$ with an $N/r\times N$ matrix $S_{i,j}$.
-Especially, in the literature the matrices $S_{i,j}$'s are called \textit{repair matrices} of node $i$.

-In addition to the optimal repair property, it is also desirable if the nodes have the \textit{optimal access} property.
-That is, when repairing a failed node, only $N/r$ symbols are accessed at each surviving node, i.e., the minimal amount of data is accessed at each surviving node \cite{Access}.
-That is, to repair node $i$, all the matrices $S_{i,j}$, $j\in [0,k+r)\backslash\{i\}$ that are used to determine the downloaded information from surviving nodes should have exactly $N/r$ nonzero columns.
+An $(n,k)$ MDS code has \textit{the MDS property} that the source data file can be reconstructed by connecting any $k$ out of the $n$ nodes, and is preferred to have \textit{the optimal repair bandwidth}, \textit{i.e.}, any failed node $i$ can be repaired by downloading $N/ r$ symbols from each surviving node $j$, $j\in [0,n)\backslash\{i\}$.
+In addition to the optimal repair bandwidth, it is also desirable if the nodes have the \textit{optimal rebuilding access}.
+That is, when repairing a failed node, only $N/r$ symbols are accessed at each surviving node, \textit{i.e.}, the minimum amount of data is accessed at each surviving node \cite{Barg2}.
 This appealing property enhances the repair bandwidth requirement, and codes with this property are capable of substantially reducing the disk I/O overhead during the repair process.